jeffreymoro/jeffreymoro-dot-hugo/content/blog/winter-vacation.md

 ### 9.

-If you begin *The Lord of the Rings: The Return of the King* at 8:25:24 PM on New Year's Eve, the ring of power will melt into the fires of Mount Doom at precisely midnight.
+If you begin *The Lord of the Rings: The Return of the King*[^1] at 8:25:24 PM on New Year's Eve, the ring of power will melt into the fires of Mount Doom at precisely midnight.
 It's a fun party trick for when we get to have parties again.

+[^1]: A friend noted after I published this blog post that I should specify the *extended* edition (the only valid edition tbh).